 3. Availability

-For example, a financial institution might use ISO 27001 to secure customer payment data, while a tech company might apply it to protect its intellectual property.
+For example, a financial institution might apply ISO 27001 to protect customer payment data and meet regulatory requirements, while a tech firm could use it to safeguard its codebase and reassure enterprise clients of its security posture.

 The ISO 27001 certification process